kru2710shna/ML-Project-3/README.md

 ## Overview

-This project focuses on developing a deep learning model for audio classification.
-The aim is to accurately categorize audio data into predefined classes, such as genres, speech types, or environmental sounds.
-The project utilizes the following Python packages for efficient data analysis, visualization, and model development:
+This project aims to develop a deep learning model for audio classification, with the goal of accurately categorizing audio data into predefined classes such as genres, speech types, or environmental sounds.
+The project utilizes a variety of Python packages for data analysis, visualization, and model development.

+## Steps

+### 1. Exploratory Data Analysis (EDA)

+Explore the audio data thoroughly to understand its characteristics.
+The following Python packages will be used:

 - **Librosa:** A comprehensive Python package for music and audio analysis.
 - **IPython.display:** Enhances audio data visualization within Jupyter Notebooks.
 - **Matplotlib:** Used for creating figures, graphs, and plots.
 - **Scipy:** Provides functions for audio definition and visualization.
-- **Pandas:** Enables efficient data manipulation and analysis.
-- **Numpy:** Fundamental package for scientific computing.
-- **sklearn:** Offers tools for machine learning and data preprocessing.

-## Steps

-### 1. Exploratory Data Analysis (EDA)

-Explore the audio data to gain insights into its characteristics:

-- **Librosa:** Powerful tools for music and audio analysis.
-- **IPython.display:** Improves audio data visualization.
-- **Matplotlib:** Creates informative figures, graphs, and plots.
-- **Scipy:** Supports audio definition and visualization.
 - **Pandas, Numpy, sklearn:** Facilitate data manipulation and analysis.
+- **Keras, tensorflow:** Frameworks for building and training deep learning models.

 ### 2. Preprocessing